go-to-k/image-scanner-with-trivy/README.md

 If it detects vulnerabilities, it can **prevent the image from being pushed to the ECR for the application**.
 You can also choose to **receive notifications without failing the deployment**.

+Scan results and **SBOM (Software Bill of Materials) can be output to S3** for further analysis and compliance reporting.

 Since it takes an `imageUri` for ECR as an argument, it can also be used to **simply scan an existing image in the repository**.

 ## Trivy